-I was recently forced to replace my camera with a new one.
-I use a Canon EOS3, and the replacement cost me £199.
-Usually I carry 2 zoom lenses with me, a Canon 24-105mm and a Sigma 70-300mm.
-The whole lot could be bought new for less than £1000.
-Although I have splashed out on a carbon fibre tripod, I keep returning to my trusty 25 year old Uniloc metal monster.
-There are 2 filters that I use regularly - a polariser and a graduated ND.
+As I moved from film to digital I retired my trusty Canon EOS3 and now use the Canon 6D, which is the lowest priced camera body with a full-frame sensor.
+Usually I carry 2 zoom lenses with me, a Canon 24-105mm and a Canon 70-300mm.
+Although I have splashed out on a carbon fibre tripod, I keep returning to my trusty 30+ year old Uniloc metal monster.
+There are 2 types of filter that I use regularly - a polariser and graduated NDs.

 I never trained or studied as a photographer, and prefer to approach things by 'feel' rather than by calculation.
 It could be said that I do not have a great depth of technical knowledge, but I do have many years of experience using a camera in testing mountain conditions.
 So with years of trial and error behind me, perhaps I can give a few simple hints that someone might find helpful.

 - Do not try and copy others' ideas - really look at what is around you and see what you can see.